 The starting point for any emergency planning is to ensure that the carer and person they care for have an up to date Care Needs Assessment from their local social care team.
 This will determine if the local authority need to provide a future care package or funding for care, or if it will be a self funding arrangement.

-To arrange these assessments please call Shropshire First Point of Contact 0345 678 9044
+To arrange these assessments please call Shropshire First Point of Contact 0345 678 9044 for care, advice is available to help you make decisions.

 Paying for future care